RTAMTECH/rtam_sdk_android/README.md

-# AiactivUniversalSDK
+# RTAMUniversalSDK

 Ads and Analytics Framework

 ## [](https://docs.aiactiv.io/sdk/android#installation)Installation

-RTamUniversalSDK is available through  [MVN](https://mvnrepository.com/search?q=rtam).
+RTAMUniversalSDK is available through  [MVN](https://mvnrepository.com/search?q=rtam).
 To install it, add mavenCentral to your repositories if it's not added yet.

 repositories {